StructLens: A Structural Lens for Language Models via Maximum Spanning Trees: Experimental Settings (Detail)

 We use the prompts for Multinews and VCSUM used in LongBench~\citep{bai-etal-2024-longbench}.

 \paragraph{Implementations.} In this study, we use models and datasets via HuggingFace, and Tables~\ref{tab:model_names} and \ref{tab:dataset_names} show the HuggingFace IDs of each model and dataset, respectively.
 Table~\ref{tab:checkpoints} provides model revisions for each checkpoint of OLMo2 7B.
 To run Llama3.1 70B and Qwen2.5 72B, we quantize models to 4bit with QLoRA~\citep{dettmers2023qlora} via Transformers~\citep{wolf-etal-2020-transformers}.
-We use Transformers to use LMs with PyTorch~\citep{pytorch}, TenforFlow Text to build MSTs, scikit-learn~\citep{scikit-learn} for spectral clustering and computing ARI, and SciPy~\citep{2020SciPy-NMeth} to compute correlation.
+We use Transformers to use LMs with PyTorch~\citep{pytorch}, TensorFlow Text to build MSTs, scikit-learn~\citep{scikit-learn} for spectral clustering and computing ARI, and SciPy~\citep{2020SciPy-NMeth} to compute correlation.
 To run ShortGPT~\cite{men-etal-2025-shortgpt}, we employ its official implementation.
 Hyperparameters used in experiments are provided in Table~\ref{tab:hyperparameters}.
-We use a single NVIDIA GeForce RTX 3090 GPU, a single NVIDIA A100-SXM4-40GB GPU, one or two NVIDIA RTX A6000 or NVIDIA RTX 6000 Ada Generation GPUs.
+We use a single NVIDIA GeForce RTX 3090 GPU, a single NVIDIA A100-SXM4-40GB GPU, one or two NVIDIA RTX A6000 or NVIDIA RTX 6000 Ada Generation GPUs for extracting hidden states.
+In the layer pruning experiments, we use lm-evaluation-harness~\citep{eval-harness} and vLLM~\cite{vllm} on a single NVIDIA H100 GPU or a single NVIDIA RTX Pro 6000 GPU.
+Code is provided in the supplement materials, and we will release the \structlensname\ code as an installable Python library.